gbabeleda/dagster_essentials/README.md

 Did a little load into a duckdb databaes from a file.
 Apparently thats a thing.
 Wonder how that works with postgres/the other databases/data warehouses

 The deps argument(?) to the @asset decorator is just the _ref function in dbt

+Asset organization tip: separate assets into diff files by their purpose. i.e. put analysis-focused assets in a different file the assets that ingest data

+I made a mapppp

+The analytic assets in the metrics.py is essentially transform components.

+Were moving on to definition objects